We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Read on for some expert tips on everything from picking and popping to effective clinical treatments.

-The simplest way to split acne is into noninflammatory and inflammatory types.
+The simplest way to understand acne is to split it into two categories: noninflammatory and inflammatory types.

 It’s the mildest type and is easy to spot.
 Blackheads have a dark appearance and can appear somewhat flat against the skin.
 Whiteheads are small skin-colored bumps.